xantorohara/metalock/README.md

-# Metalock library
+# Metalock Java library
-This library provides some useful annotations and aspects that make it possible to do some syncronisation work in a simple way.
+This library provides some useful annotations and aspects that make it possible to do some syncronisations in a simple way.

 ## Method leval annotations
 ### @NameLock